klr324/Stilt-Rpkge/README.md

 **stilt** is licensed under the GNU General Public License, version 3 or later.

+Copyright 2013 Roman Olson, Won Chang, Klaus Keller, and Murali Haran

+This file is part of **stilt**. **stilt** is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+**stilt** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with **stilt**.
+If not, see <http://www.gnu.org/licenses/>.

-_This work was supported by the National Science Foundation through the Network for Sustainable Climate Risk Management (SCRiM) under NSF cooperative agreement GEO-1240507._
+<p align="center"><i>This work was supported by the National Science Foundation through the Network for Sustainable Climate Risk Management (SCRiM) under NSF cooperative agreement GEO-1240507.</i></p>